finix-payments/finix-flex-docs-generator/branded_markdown_docs/Payline.html.md

 been deducted).

 <aside class="notice">
-Once a batch Settlement has been created it will undergo review and typically paid out within 24 hours.
+Once a batch Settlement has been created it will undergo review and typically be paid out within 24 hours.
 </aside>

-Note, that for reconciliation purposes each `Settlement` contains a [transfers link](#list-transfers-in-a-settlement) which returns a list of all the `Transfers` that comprise the batch.
+Note that for reconciliation purposes each `Settlement` contains a [transfers link](#list-transfers-in-a-settlement) which returns a list of all the `Transfers` that comprise the batch.